“A brilliant contribution

 Land—even undeveloped land—costs a lot of money in our society.
 Why is that?
 It’s because land has an intrinsic value to human beings: We all need land.
 And because we all need land, those that own land can make money by buying and selling land at the expense of other people who have to pay money to live on it.
 Under our current land ownership model, property owners only pay other property owners for land as well as the banks that finance property ownership.

-In order to transition from a land ownership model to a land stewardship model, therefore, local governments and community land trusts would either have to financially compensate existing property owners for the land value portion of the properties in question or offer a transition plan that would allow new property owners to acquire exclusive use of the land without obtaining ownership of the land itself.
+In order to transition from a land ownership model to a land stewardship model, therefore, local governments and community land trusts would either have to financially compensate existing property owners for the land value portion of the properties in question or offer a transition plan that would allow new property owners to acquire exclusive use of the land without obtaining financial ownership of the value of the land itself.
 Land users would then be required to share the value of land with all members of their community through community land contributions.
-And finally, these contributions would then have to be redistributed to all community members in the form of Universal Basic Income to prevent gentrification, reduce wealth inequality, and create a truly fair economy for all participants.
+And finally, these contributions would then have to be redistributed to all community members in the form of a Universal Basic Income to prevent gentrification, reduce wealth inequality, and create a truly fair economy for all participants.

 Read the blog to learn more.